Azraelix316/Mi1D/README.md

 Other than that, this model has barely any other strengths.

 ### Improvements
 The model could use some more nuanced predictions, such as using forecasting methods such as the Holt-Winters method or other ways to predict the tree loss.
 Additionally, more features could be used.
 The base is also flawed, as there are better ways to model deforestation, such as an agent-based way or more simulation-based way to model deforestation.
+The model is only capable of giving a scenario assuming that current trends continue linearly, which may not occur.
 I believe that the model was too simple for such a complex problem, and it's one of the things I want to fix.